How to add audio to video captured with Epiphan video grabbers

 Step 1: Connect audio cable

-If you are capturing the output of another computer using your sound card, you must connect one end of a 3.5mm stereo cable to the line-out on the computer that is being captured and the other end to the line-in or microphone input on the computer that is being used to capture the stream.
+If you are capturing the output of another computer or microphone using your sound card, you must connect one end of a 3.5mm stereo cable to the line-out on the computer that is being captured and the other end to the line-in or microphone input on the computer that is being used to capture the stream.

 Step 2: Configure your software to capture audio